First-order sentences in random groups I: universal sentences: Introduction

 These two lines of thought intersect in the following conjecture of J. Knight loosely stated here (for the precise conjecture see section \ref{RandomModel}).

 \begin{conjIntro} Let $\sigma$ be a first-order sentence in the language of groups.
-Then $\sigma$ is true in a nonabelian free group if and only if it is almost surely true in ``the random group". \end{conjIntro}
+Then $\sigma$ is true in a nonabelian free group if and only if it is almost surely true in ``a random group". \end{conjIntro}

 In this paper we confirm the conjecture in the case where $\sigma$ is universal and the density of the randomness model is $d<1/16$.
 Our main theorem is: